 - 4 c. instant or quick oats

-- 1 c. mashed banana (about three small or medium)
+- 1 c. mashed banana (about 3 small or 2 medium)

 - Preheat oven to 350 degrees.

 - Heat butter, sugar and syrup in large saucepan until melted.
-Pour over oats and mashed up banana and mix well.
+Pour over oats, salt and mashed up banana and mix well.

 These banana bread meets flapjack bars are softer and a bit more crumbly than other flapjacks I’ve made, but could be the most perfect breakfast bar ever.
 Perfect if you’re not overly concerned about health, that is.
 With a strong banana taste and covered in a layer of thin chocolate, these bars hit the spot.
 I cut mine into 16 squares.
 Try to eat just one.
 I dare you.